joeisoffline/odin-project/README.md

-this ia a mono repo that houses all my odin project work
+mono repo that houses all my odin project work